 So, before moving to the comparison & best settings configurations, let’s understand some basics of caching and the advantages of using it on your WordPress website.

-What is Cache & How it works?
+What is Cache & How does it work?

 A cache is a high-speed data storage layer that store the frequently used data subset in a temporary file in the browser, so that future request of that data can be served faster.

 Let’s understand with an example.
-If you login to a new website, it takes longer to load the page as all the data are downloaded directly from the server to your browser.
+If you log in to a new website, it takes longer to load the page as all the data are downloaded directly from the server to your browser.

 So, to minimize that time browser saves some temporary files called cache in your device. when you again login to the website, the browser doesn’t request all the files to the server and load some regular files from its cache memory and request for dynamic contents only.

-By Implementing the cache on your WordPress website you can drastically improve the speed for the repeated customer and saves a lot of server bandwidth.
+By Implementing the cache on your WordPress website you can drastically improve the speed for repeated customer and saves a lot of server bandwidth.